bartekmo/Fortigate_CNF_Training/docs/readme.md

 Note: "Try for free" to activate 30-day Free Trial.
 If portal says "Trial is ended", continue with selecting specific Offer ID from dropdown list (PAYG).

 ### 2.4 Clone the lab repository to Cloud9 instance
-Clone following repo in `/environment` in your Cloud9 env
+Clone following repo in `/environment` in your Cloud9 environment.
 ```
 git clone https://github.com/ozanoguz/fortigate-cnf-sse-workshop.git
 ```